syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Overview.md

 ---
 layout: post
-title: About Xamarin NumericUpDown control | Syncfusion<sup>®</sup>
+title: About Xamarin NumericUpDown control | Syncfusion®
-description: Learn here all about introduction of Syncfusion<sup>®</sup> Xamarin NumericUpDown (SfNumericUpDown) control, its elements and more.
+description: Learn here all about introduction of Syncfusion® Xamarin NumericUpDown (SfNumericUpDown) control, its elements and more.
 platform: xamarin
 control: NumericUpDown
 documentation: ug